Demonstration of a general fault-tolerant quantum error detection code for (2n+1)-qubit entangled state on IBM 16-qubit quantum computer: Author contributions

 \section{Author contributions}

-R.K.S. has developed the quantum error detection code.
+R.K.S. and B.K.B. have developed the quantum error detection code.
 R.K.S., B.P. and B.K.B. have discussed and designed all the quantum circuits, and have discussed the data and analysed the data.
 R.K.S. and B.P. performed all the experiments in IBM Quantum Experience platform.
 B.K.B. supervised the project.
 P.K.P. has thoroughly checked and reviewed the manuscript.
 R.K.S., B.P. and B.K.B. have completed the project under the guidance of P.K.P.